 If you’re short on genuine strategic skills, then teaming up with an agency right now might be an excellent investment that will pay off big time for you.

 You might be good at managing events, organic social posts, developing great content and creating incredible email campaigns.
 There are probably also things you’re not so hot at.
-Typically, we find things like marketing strategy, SEO, Paid Search / AdWords, Paid Social, Remarketing and analytics are areas where a lot of in-house teams struggle for best of breed results.
+Typically, we find things like marketing strategy, SEO, Paid Search / Google Ads, Paid Social, Remarketing, analytics and creative are areas where a lot of in-house teams struggle for best of breed results.

 You need to cast a critical eye over what you do.
 It might be time to move some activities to external experts who live and breathe this stuff every day.
 Get it right and the results will make it worthwhile (and you’ll look really smart to everyone watching).